SyrupMG/SwiftUIBottomSheet/README.md

 That's all, folks :-)

 ## Additional
 Also SwiftUIBottomSheet provides `.modal()` method because it used to present viewcontroller on wich bottom sheet is drawn.
 You can use it same way as SwiftUI  `.sheet` method.
-Main difference is that it shown over full screen instead of beeng sheet.
+Main difference is that it shown over full screen instead of being sheet.

 ```swift
 .modal(isPresenting: $isPresenting) {